Frequently Asked Questions (FAQs)

-Individualised Support service also offers a 'fee for service' pricing schedule which is available for individuals who have an intellectual disability, acquired brain injury or neurological disorder who are not in receipt of a departmental package.
-Please refer to the 'fee for service' pricing schedule for details and costs.
+Individualised Support service also offers a 'Fee for service' pricing schedule which is available for individuals who have an intellectual disability, acquired brain injury or neurological disorder who are not in receipt of a departmental package.
+Please click here for the 'Fee for service' pricing schedule for details and costs.

 How is the service managed?

 A Coordinator works with and manages staff who support the participants.
 Each person is unique and their support is tailor made to incorporate their wishes, desires and interests.
 Every effort is made to appropriately match staff and participants.